ShirleyxZhang/cs50_final/guide_agent/README.md

 * Receives status updates from the Game Server and allows the person
 * playing as the Guide Agent to send hints to Field Agents through the
 * Game Server.
+* User interacts with the game mainly through an ASCII interface.
 *
 * Usage:
 *    ./guide [-v] teamName playerName GShost GSport
 *
 * Upon receipt of valid command line parameters, Guide Agent sets up a socket.
 * It joins a game by sending a message to the Game Server, and then it listens
-* for input from stdin and the socket.
-Input from the socket includes game
+* for input from stdin and the socket and uses the ncurses library to present
+* an ASCII interface.
+Input from the socket includes game updates from the
-* updates from the Game Server and "Game Over" notifications from the Game
+* Game Server and "Game Over" notifications from the Game Sever.
+Input from
-* Sever.
-Input from stdin includes hints that the Guide Agent enters to send
+* stdin includes hints that the Guide Agent enters to send to one of its Field
-* to one of its Field Agents.
-It sends these hints via formatted messages to
-* the Game Server.
+* Agents.
+It sends these hints via formatted messages to the Game Server.
 *
 * Team Lapis (Drew Waterman, Deven Orie, Shirley Zhang), May 2016 *